TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/TwoReasonsToUseServices/Index.rst

 """""""""""""""""""""""""""""""""""""""

 Services are able to handle subtypes.
-Take the service of the type “fileMeta” which extracts meta data from files.
+Take the service of the type "fileMeta" which extracts meta data from files.
 It provides information depending on the file type for which it is implemented. ::

    if (is_object($serviceObj = t3lib_div::makeInstanceService('fileMeta', $fileExtension))) {